vondiggity/vondiggity.github.io/_tabs/about.md

 order: 4
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }

 ## Just another blog about a variety of stuff that I find interesting.

+Hi!
+I'm Matt, and I write about things I find interesting.

+### What you'll find here:
+- Some Sysadmin Stuff
+- RV stuff
+- Maybe some other stuff too.

+Feel free to reach out if you have questions or want to connect!